BACK TO CONTENTS

 Information from the "Rijksarchief" shows that even before the Dutch armed forces were officially formed, a number of motorcycles was received being 30 Norton 16H’s (Nov.-Dec.
 1940).
 In June 1941, this number was augmented with 55 BSA M20’s.

 The Norton (and BSA) census numbers and individual motorcycle numbers are known, see PIB census number page for Norton numbers.
 The lists are just correct for the date as given.
 The mutations afterwards are not known at present.
 Anybody who can help is welcome.
 Maybe more information is waiting to be dug up somewhere in the "Rijksarchief"?
-Until now I do not have a photograph on which a PIB Norton is clearly visible (with eligible census numbers).
+Until now I do not have a photograph on which a PIB Norton is clearly visible (with legible census numbers).
 Some BSA photo's I have show different numbers than given in the original lists.
 See PIB Pictures for photographs.

 If somebody can send me photographs of PIB motorcycles I would be very pleased.
 Especially early (1940 - 1943) photographs are intriguing, but even postwar are wanted to be able to understand the use of Norton's in the Dutch armed forces.